ralfbiedert/cheats.rs/content/_index.md

 ```
 impl ShowHex for Port { ... }
 ```
-- Traits are implemented for types 'at some point'
+- Traits are implemented for types 'at some point'.
-- This adds the type to the trait memebership list:
+- Implementation `impl A for B` add type `B` to the trait memebership list:

 <mini-table>